alkem-io/alkemio/docs/credential-based-authorization.md

 The focus thus far has been fully on being able to use Credentials for all Authorizations on the platform.

 The current setup can be improved in multiple dimensions:
 * Flexibility: particularly regarding the authorization rules that are supported by the platform.
-The rules introduced in phase 2 are fairly rigid and custom - so later would like to move to leverage a claims authorisation package.
+The rules introduced in phase 2 are fairly rigid and custom - so later would like to move to leverage a claims authorization package.
 * Performance: the current implementation is not yet optimized, relying on horizontal scaling
 * Maintainability: making it easier to cascade updates to AuthorizationPolicies to child entities.